Wilhelm Schmidt (linguist): Biography

-Wilhelm Schmidt was born in Hörde, Germany in 1868.
-He entered the Society of the Divine Word in 1890 and was ordained as a Roman Catholic priest in 1892.
+Wilhelm Schmidt, born in Hörde, Germany in 1868, entered the Society of the Divine Word in 1890 and was ordained as a Roman Catholic priest in 1892.
 He studied linguistics at the universities of Berlin and Vienna.

 Schmidt’s main passion was linguistics.
 He spent many years in study of languages around the world.
-His early work was on the Mon–Khmer languages of Southeast Asia, and languages of Oceania and Australia.
+His early work focussed on the Mon–Khmer languages of Southeast Asia, and on languages of Oceania and Australia.
 The conclusions from this study led him to hypothesize the existence of a broader Austric group of languages, which included the Austronesian language group.
-Schmidt managed to prove that Mon–Khmer language has inner connections with other languages of the South Seas, one of the most significant findings in the field of linguistics.

-From 1912 to his death in 1954, Schmidt published his 12-volume Der Ursprung der Gottesidee (The Origin of the Idea of God).
-There he explained his theory of primitive monotheism, the belief that primitive religion among almost all tribal peoples began with an essentially monotheistic concept of a high god — usually a sky god — who was a benevolent creator.
+From 1912 to his death in 1954, Schmidt published his 12-volume work Der Ursprung der Gottesidee (The Origin of the Idea of God).

+In it he explained his theory of primitive monotheism: the belief that primitive religion among almost all tribal peoples began with an essentially monotheistic concept of a high god — usually a sky god — who was a benevolent creator.
 Schmidt theorized that human beings believed in a God who was the First Cause of all things and Ruler of Heaven and Earth before men and women began to worship a number of gods: